 Halifax is one of my favorite cities.
 One story I tell a lot is when you are walking down one side of a busy street and just thinking about crossing cars will stop in both directions to make it easier.
 I spent time on both sides of the harbour and visited many restaurants.
 Heather introduced me to Donairs (which I recently re-discovered in Burlington).
 I will admit that I also bought a McLobster.

-Halifax was a base for much of my sales travels while my wife enjoyed her vacation and helping our daughter get settled.
+Halifax was a base for much of my sales travels while my wife enjoyed her vacation and helped our daughter get settled.
 Loads of restaurants.
 My first trip to Jack Astor's was engineered by Heather and a few years later I learned it is managed by the son of one of my Ontario contacts.
 We saw Shakespeare outdoors.

 On one trip my wife and I decided to go whale watching.
 My brother Marshall and his Nova Scotian born wife, Jean had suggested Brier Island near Digby.
 Two ferry boat rides which I think were $1.00 each even with my car.
 My wife had been concerned about a whale going underneath the boat and that happened, but wasn't as scary.
 Wonderful experience.